A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 I

 Indexation of the tax system.
 Annual adjustments to various parameters in the tax code to account for inflation and prevent Bracket creep.
-Many features of the federal individual income tax, including tax brackets, the standard deduction, and certain credits, have been automatically indexed for inflation based on a Consumer Price Index.
+Many features of the federal individual income tax, including tax brackets, the standard deduction, and certain credits, have been automatically indexed for inflation based on the Consumer Price Index.
 For instance, after a year with 5 percent inflation, a $12,000 standard deduction would increase to $12,600.
 More broadly, the term applies to all efforts to adjust measures of income to account for the effects of price inflation.

 Intragovernmental debt.
 The amount one part of the federal government owes to another part of the federal government.
-This money is typically held in trust funds such as those for Social Security and Medicare.
+This money is typically held in trust funds, such as those for Social Security and Medicare.

 Itemized deductions.
 Particular kinds of expenses that taxpayers may use to reduce their taxable income.
 The most common itemized deductions are for state and local taxes, mortgage interest payments, charitable contributions, and large medical expenses.
 Individuals may opt to deduct these expenses or claim a Standard deduction.